Ensono/amido.github.io/docs/nx/nx_monorepo.md

 #### Why should you use the NX build system?

-Nx makes scaling easy.
+NX makes scaling easy.
 Modern techniques such as distributed task execution and computation caching make sure your CI times remain fast, even as you keep adding projects to your workspace.
 - Never rebuild the same code twice
-  - Nx is smart!
+  - NX is smart!
 It can figure out whether the same computation has run before and can restore the files and the terminal output from its cache.
 - Distributed task execution (DTE)
   - Smart, automated, dynamic distribution of tasks across multiple machines to get maximum parallelization and CPU efficient CI runs.
 - Remote caching
   - Share your local computation cache with team mates and your CI system for maximum efficiency.
 - Only run what changed
   - Nothing is faster than not running a task.
-Nx analyzes your project graph and can diff it against a baseline to determine which projects changed and what tasks need to be re-run.
+NX analyses your project graph and can diff it against a baseline to determine which projects changed and what tasks need to be re-run.
 - Large community
   - NX is built on top of the popular Node.js platform, which has a large and active community of developers.
 This means that developers using NX can easily find support and resources online.
 - Better code-sharing